almonk/shrink2/README.md

 # Shrink

-Shrink is an OSX client for your Github issues.
+Shrink is an macOS client for your Github issues.
 Easily sort between issues and pull requests you've been mentioned in, assigned or subscribed to.

 [Download for macOS](https://github.com/almonk/shrink2/releases)